Pyrrha-Foundation/pyrrha-coin/INSTALL.md

 ### dbcache:

 As stated above, this setting is crucial to a fast initial sync.
+If you don't configure any value then the system will automatically adjust this size for you, more or less.
+On windows the auto adjustment works very well and will rise and fall with your nodes needs, however, on linux/maxOS the adjustments are not as granular and so if your a power user you will likely want to manually configure your dbcache settings.

-You can set this value from the command line by running
+You can set this value manually from the command line (or adding it to your nexa.conf) by running
 ```
 nexad -cache.dbcache=<your size in MB>
 ```